 Fortunately, there is now a much better way to evaluate safe driving: get a smartphone to do it.

-A phone sitting in the driver's pocket can collect a huge amount of data which, when aggregated together, can provide an accurate and unbiased assessment of his driving.
+A phone sitting in a driver's pocket can collect a huge amount of data that, when aggregated together, can provide an accurate and unbiased assessment of their driving.

-This simple insight was the spark that led to the creation of the British specialist The Floow in 2012.
-The founders observed the rise of telematics in the latest vehicles, the emergence of public datasets (related to weather, traffic and so on). away), and the smartphone becomes ubiquitous.
+This simple insight was the spark that led to the creation of British specialist The Floow in 2012.
+The founders observed the rise of telematics in new vehicles, the emergence of public data sets (related to weather, traffic, and so on), and the smartphone becoming ubiquitous.

 They recognized that collectively these factors could lead to a revolution in safe driving.

-"We saw an opportunity to change the telematics sector, making use of data and social sciences in ways that could change driver behavior and reduce the risks on our roads."
+“We saw an opportunity to transform the telematics industry by using data and social science in ways that could change driver behavior and reduce risks on our roads.”

 Aldo Monteforte, CEO of The Floow